Large Language Models are Miscalibrated In-Context Learners

-\rparagraph{Calibrating LLMs} A well-calibrated LM should be accurate in terms of performance while also producing reliable confidence estimates for their predictions.
-When concatenating different in-context examples with various labels, tokens, and example ordering, ICL would be influenced by the bias in the concatenated examples~\cite{zhao2021calibrate}, and various calibration methods have been proposed to mitigate this issue~\cite{wang2023large, zhou2023batch}.
-Moreover, the model itself also contains certain `implicit' label biases due to its (pre)training corpus, which would have an effect on the confidence estimation as well~\cite{fei-etal-2023-mitigating}.
-Furthermore, FT may suffer from miscalibration for both in-distribution and OOD data due to over-parameterization when adapting to the specific data \cite{kong2020calibrated}, and the miscalibration effect, as we investigate in this paper, might be even more pronounced in limited data scenarios.
+\sparagraph{Calibrating LMs} A well-calibrated LM should be accurate in terms of performance while also producing reliable confidence estimates for their predictions.
+When concatenating different in-context examples with various labels, tokens, and example ordering, ICL would be influenced by the bias in the concatenated examples~\citep{zhao2021calibrate}, and various calibration methods have been proposed to mitigate this issue~\citep{wang2023large, zhou2023batch, liu2024aligning}.
+Moreover, the model itself also contains certain `implicit' label biases due to its (pre)training corpus, which would have an effect on the confidence estimation as well~\citep{fei-etal-2023-mitigating}.
+Furthermore, FT may suffer from miscalibration for both in-distribution and OOD data due to over-parameterization when adapting to the specific data \citep{kong2020calibrated}, and the miscalibration effect, as we investigate in this paper, might be even more pronounced in limited data scenarios.

-\rparagraphnodot{Ensembling Model Predictions} has been used to mitigate the problem of overconfidence and improve the reliability of the final model predictions~\cite{ovadia2019can}.
-A standard ensembling practice is to train the model with different hyper-parameters or different initialization \cite{wenzel2020hyperparameter, lakshminarayanan2017simple}.
-Concerning LLMs, \citet{sun2022quantifying} ensemble fine-tuned LLMs to quantify the uncertainty with disagreement among different ensembling components. \citet{gleave2022uncertainty} and \citet{wang2023lora} ensemble partially tuned LLMs, considering the computation resources for training and the storage for saving different LLM checkpoints.
-Although the proposed method achieves better and more reliable results, it takes a considerable amount of time, computation, and storage resources to train and save multiple models, which often makes them inapplicable to LLMs.
+\sparagraphnodot{Ensembling Model Predictions} has been used to mitigate the problem of overconfidence and improve the reliability of the final model predictions~\citep{ovadia2019can}.
+A standard ensembling practice is to train the model with different hyper-parameters or different initialization \citep{wenzel2020hyperparameter, lakshminarayanan2017simple}.
+Concerning LMs, \citet{sun2022quantifying} ensemble fine-tuned LMs to quantify the uncertainty with disagreement among different ensembling components. \citet{gleave2022uncertainty} and \citet{wang2023lora} ensemble partially tuned LMs, considering the computation resources for training and the storage for saving different LM checkpoints.
+Although the proposed method achieves better and more reliable results, it takes a considerable amount of time, computation, and storage resources to train and save multiple models, which often makes them inapplicable to LMs.
 In contrast to having several tuned models with supervised learning, \citet{yao2023more} demonstrate the feasibility of using self-ensembling in ICL without tuning the model.
-In this paper, we explore self-ensembling in the novel context of diverse learning paradigms and low-data setups and demonstrate that it is possible to improve model calibration without compromising performance.
+In this work, we explore self-ensembling in the novel context of diverse learning paradigms and low-data setups and show that it is possible to improve model calibration without compromising performance.